hackergrrl/mapbox-style-downloader/README.md

     -z, --minzoom       the minimum zoom for tile downloading [1,16] -Z, --maxzoom       the maximum zoom for tile downloading [1,16] -t, --token         your MapBox API token
+    -u, --minutf        minimum UTF-8 char code to download glyphs for -U, --maxutf        maximum UTF-8 char code to download glyphs for

   serve
     -p, --port          the port to use for the server